rakeshkolpepatil/Notes/C++_Notes.md

 ###	Input and Output
 - In the following statement, the data `"Hi Rakesh"` is sent from the program to the standard output stream (`std::cout`), which typically displays text on the console.

   ```cpp
   std::cout << "Hi Rakesh";
   ```
 ### Common I/O Streams in C++
 - C++ provides different I/O stream objects for different types of console input and output:

   ```cpp
   std::cout  // Standard output (for general messages), printing to console
   std::cin   // Standard input (for reading user input), reading from console
   std::cerr  // Standard error (for displaying error messages),
   std::clog  // Standard log (for diagnostic/logging messages)
   ```
-- Using separate output streams allows programs and developers to distinguish between normal output, error messages, and logs.
+- Using separate output streams **allows programs and developers to distinguish between normal output, error messages, and logs**.

 - For example, in a terminal or logging system, errors (`std::cerr`) can be redirected separately from standard output (`std::cout`).
-- There are these many way of printing because different programs format these output streams differently.
+- There are these many ways of printing because different programs format these output streams differently.
 - These are the different ways of conveying the messages and intent behind them to the user.

 ### Chaining `std::cin` and `std::cout`
 - You can chain multiple inputs and outputs in a single statement

 - Note: Chaining works left to right.
 Each input operator (>>) reads one token (space-separated word) at a time.

     ```cpp
     int age;
     std::string name: